Construction marketing is one of the main factors that contribute to having a winning construction project. But where do you start?

 Marketing and advertising can be expensive!
 Unfortunately, in some, cases a person is employed to market the company but there’s a disconnect between them and management.
 They sometimes find the wrong clients and projects, while at other times they generate valuable leads which are then ignored by management.

-Marketing and advertising the company doesn’t have to be expensive, but it does require direction and teamwork.
+Construction marketing and advertising the company doesn’t have to be expensive, but it does require direction and teamwork.

-1. You’re only as good as your last project – so make sure it’s good.
+1. You’re only as good as your last project – so make sure it’s good

 A good reputation is essential.
 In fact, the best way of finding new projects is to continue working with your current clients.
 Don’t lose clients – it’s hard work finding others.